It's been a rough week in Aggieland.

 With the first road trip of the season on deck this week, the corrections better come quickly.

-Mike Goodson proved he's ready to be the Aggies' feature back by rushing 24 times for 124 yards, just 3 yards short of his career high, and scoring two first-half touchdowns.
+The good news: Mike Goodson proved he's ready to be the Aggies' feature back by rushing 24 times for 124 yards, just 3 yards short of his career high, and scoring two first-half touchdowns.
 He also caught six passes for 30 yards.

-The bad news:
+2. Run defense.
 The Aggies gave up way too many big runs last week.
 Arkansas State rolled up 280 rushing yards, averaging 5.7 yards per attempt, and collected 15 of its 23 first downs on runs.
-New Mexico's Rodney Ferguson has posted back-to-back 1,000-yard seasons but was held to 64 yards by a tough TCU defense.3.
-The kicking question.
+New Mexico's Rodney Ferguson has posted back-to-back 1,000-yard seasons but was held to 64 yards by a tough TCU defense.

 Did you know?